Ixcatl/fables_novasophonia/docs/core/advancement.rst

 ***********
 Advancement & Levels
 ***********
 Throughout your party's journey, their encounters and experiences will naturally temper their skills over time.
-By hitting major milestones in the campaign, your GM may choose to hand out Levels for your characters.
-You may have conquered a powerful foe, successfully pulled off a heist, or survived another plane of existence; it's entirely up to interpretation.
+By hitting major milestones in the campaign, the GM may choose to reward their players with a Level-up.
+You may have conquered a powerful foe, pulled off a big heist, or survived another plane of existence; it's entirely up to interpretation and will vary heavily from party to party.

-For new groups, Level 3 is a recommended place to start, as it allows your party to experiment with a bit more creative freedom and explore how their different Paths and features may interact.
-It's also recommended for each player to begin with one Art or Arcana of their choice, in addition to any they might purchase with Proficiency ranks.
+For new groups, Level 3 is a recommended place to start, since it allows your party to experiment with a bit more creative freedom and explore how their different Paths and features interact.
+It's also recommended for each player to begin with one Art or Arcanum of their choice, in addition to any they might purchase with Proficiency ranks.

 .. tip::
-  Here is a table suggesting the order in which a GM should grant Level bonuses, for NPCs and players alike, though much like the rest of this rulebook it is not necessarily static.
+  Here is a table suggesting the order in which a GM should grant Level bonuses, though much like the rest of the rulebook it's not necessarily static:

   +-------+------------+--------------------+-------------------+
   | Level | Path Ranks | Minor Advancements | Proficiency Ranks |